 Moodle is the University’s official Learning Management System.
 You may have a face-to-face class with some resources, quizzes, or other information online, or you might use Moodle in a fully online course, or some combination.
 You can access Moodle through the MyU portal, or via moodle.umn.edu.

-Within Moodle, there are several other tools available that your instructor may or may not use.
+Within both Moodle and Canvas, there are several other tools available that your instructor may or may not use.
 The University has documentation about how these tools work at the following links:

 - Kaltura (used for video and screen capture assignments)

 - Respondus Lockdown Browser (used for secured online test taking)